Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

 \mypar{Text.} We employ an off-the-shelf text tokenizer from Llama-3.2~\cite{grattafiori2024llama3herdmodels} with a $128,\!000$ size vocabulary.
 Text instructions, questions, and answers are tokenized and enclosed within special, learnable tokens \texttt{[TEXT-START]} and \texttt{[TEXT-END]}.

 \mypar{Images.} Our framework addresses tasks involving images as both inputs and outputs.
 To enable image generation within an autoregressive paradigm, we adopt discrete image representations using VQGAN~\cite{esser2021taming}.
 This approach maps continuous image features to discrete tokens through a learned codebook.
 Specifically, we fine-tune a pre-trained VQGAN model to optimize the codebook for our visual domain.
-Image tokens are enclosed within special, learnable tokens \texttt{[IMAGE-START]} and \texttt{[IMAGE-END]} to form a sequence.
+Image tokens are enclosed within special, learnable tokens, \texttt{[IMAGE-START]} and \texttt{[IMAGE-END]}.

-\mypar{3D scene tokenization.} We parse 3D scenes, containing 3D object information in the form of structured lists, to construct sequence of tokens.
-We encode object attributes -- size, color, material, shape, and location -- by introducing special, learnable tokens: \texttt{[SIZE]}, \texttt{[COLOR]}, \texttt{[MATERIAL]}, \texttt{[SHAPE]}, and \texttt{[LOCATION]}.
-Advanced attributes such as shape representations and pose are introduced later to address more complex tasks.
-Each object sequence is enclosed by \texttt{[OBJECT-START]} and \texttt{[OBJECT-END]}, and the full scene sequence is wrapped by \texttt{[SCENE-START]} and \texttt{[SCENE-END]}.
-An example scene with two objects is shown below.
+\mypar{3D scene tokenization.} We represent 3D scenes as structured token sequences, where each list element encodes one object.
+Object attributes -- shape, size, location, color, material -- are expressed through special learnable tokens (e.g., \texttt{[SHAPE]}), whose values may be text (``car'', ``yellow''), numbers (for size or position), or learned 3D embeddings.
+Each object is enclosed by \texttt{[OBJECT-START]} and \texttt{[OBJECT-END]}, and the full scene by \texttt{[SCENE-START]} and \texttt{[SCENE-END]}.
+An example scene with two objects is shown below: